Birmingham Quran manuscript: Significance

 The proposed radiocarbon date possibility for the manuscript is significant, as the Islamic prophet Muhammad lived from c.
 569 to 632.
 According to Sunni Muslim tradition it was Abu Bakr (r.
-632–634), the first caliph, who compiled The Quran, and Uthman (r.
-644-656) who canonized the standard version of Quran since accepted and used by all Muslims worldwide; then he commanded that all previous versions of the Quran had to be burned.
+632–634), the first caliph, who compiled the Quran, and Uthman (r.
+644–656) the third caliph, who canonised the standard version of Quran since accepted.
+With the canonisation, Uthman commanded that all earlier versions of the Quran be burned.

-In the University announcement, Muhammad Isa Waley, Lead Curator for Persian and Turkish Manuscripts at the British Library, said:
+In the university announcement, Muhammad Isa Waley, Lead Curator for Persian and Turkish Manuscripts at the British Library, stated:

 David Thomas, professor of Christianity and Islam at the University of Birmingham said:

+Debates over dating

-Saud al-Sarhan, Director of Center for Research and Islamic Studies in Riyadh, has been more skeptical, questioning whether the parchment might have been reused as a palimpsest, and also noting that the writing had chapter separators and dotted verse endings – features in Arabic scripts which are believed not to have been introduced to the Quran until later.
+Saud al-Sarhan, Director of Centre for Research and Islamic Studies in Riyadh, has been more skeptical, questioning whether the parchment might have been reused as a palimpsest, and also noting that the writing had chapter separators and dotted verse endings – features in Arabic scripts which are believed not to have been introduced to the Quran until later.
 The possibility of a palimpsest was later ruled out by ultraviolet testing.
 Saud's criticisms have been backed by a number of Saudi-based experts in Quranic history who deny that the manuscript could have been written during the lifetime of Muhammad.
-They emphasize that while Muhammad was alive, Quranic texts were written without any chapter decoration, marked verse endings or use of coloured inks, and did not follow any standard sequence of surahs.
+They emphasise that while Muhammad was alive, Quranic texts were written without any chapter decoration, marked verse endings or use of coloured inks, and did not follow any standard sequence of surahs.
 Some suggest the writing could date to the reign of caliph Uthman, while others suggest a date as late as the Umayyad period.